-They’re checking if your work looks decent.
-They’re scanning for reviews.
-They’re seeing if your contact details are up to date, and whether you’re the kind of business that looks like it’s been around the block a few times, in a good way.
+They’re checking if your work looks decent, they’re scanning for reviews, they’re seeing if your contact details are up to date and whether you’re the kind of business that looks like it’s been around the block a few times, in a good way!

 According to Trustpilot’s 2024 Local Services Report, 82 percent of consumers won’t contact a tradesperson without reading reviews first, and nearly 70 percent say a poor or outdated website puts them off completely.